ChybaYg/Projekt-Krypto/README.md

 To run application, it is necessary to have a Windows 11 virtual machine installed.

-Once the virtual machine is installed,
+Once the virtual machine is installed:
 1) Install a Python 3.11.
 2) Install IDE (recommended PyCharm 2022.3.3)
 3) Install all neccesarry libraries in the Requirements.txt file
 	- Win+R -> CMD -> pip -install r requirements.txt
 4) Check the IPv4 of the virtual machine and noted it down
 	- Win+R -> CMD -> ipconfig

 Note: If the 3) does not work through command line try this bellow (for PyCharm) Open IDE -> File -> Settings -> PQCS -> Python Interpereter -> "+" -> Type name of library -> Install Package